sauravbajra/sauravbajra.github.io/index.md

 ## 🧠 PROFESSIONAL SUMMARY

-- 7+ years of experience in software development across startups and organisations.
-- Skilled in developing scalable and user-friendly web applications.
-- Strong background in UX, backend development, and cloud infrastructure.
-- Experience with:
-  - Cloud platforms (AWS)
-  - CI/CD pipelines
-  - Server administration
-- Solid understanding of algorithms, data structures, and software design principles.
-- Proficient in:
-  - SQL (PostgreSQL, MySQL)
-  - GraphQL
-  - Content management systems
-- Adept at:
-  - Managing projects
-  - Collaborating across cross-functional teams
-- Comfortable working in fast-paced, agile environments with minimal supervision.
+Software engineer with 7+ years of experience building scalable and user-centric web applications in both startup and enterprise environments.
+Proficient in full-stack development with a strong command of JavaScript, TypeScript, React, Node.js, and Python.
+Experienced in designing cloud-based solutions (AWS), leading CI/CD processes, and working across cross-functional teams.
+Passionate about improving UX, optimising performance, and delivering robust software architectures.

 ---